annabham/check-redirects/README.md

 ```
 Don't do what whatever github is doing for redirects, if you're forwarding to non-www and https.

-Do it like this at the top of the .htaccess file.
+Do it like this at the top of your .htaccess

 ```
 RewriteCond %{HTTP_HOST} ^www\.github\.com$